diorz38/tipsNtrickPHP/tips.md

   </div>
 ```

-# USe SpatieRolePermission in Livewire
+# Use SpatieRolePermission in Livewire
 1. create Trait
 ```
 <?php